You are currently browsing the monthly archive for November 2010.

 For the price of a flight back and a couple of phone calls, I’d had a weekend to remember, and the experience of a lifetime.

-In this blog, I’ve been trying to write stories that have been “baked” – where I’ve spent the time over the years getting to that “aha” moment, where the laughter, the lessons, the tears have been learned, and I can share them with you.
+In this blog, I’ve been trying to write stories that have been “baked” – where I’ve spent the time over the years getting to that “aha” moment, where the laughter has finally come, the lessons finally learned, the tears finally dried, and I can share them with you.

 This post is a little different.